 Jamie Joseph has re-signed as head coach of Japan, inking a deal to stay with the Brave Blossoms until the end of 2023.

-The Japanese rugby union announced the news this afternoon, leaving the All Blacks coaching race shaping up as a showdown between Crusaders coach Scott Robertson and Hansen's assistant, Ian Foster.
+The Japanese rugby union announced the news yesterday, leaving the All Blacks coaching race shaping up as a showdown between Crusaders coach Scott Robertson and Hansen's assistant, Ian Foster.

 Joseph led Japan to their first Rugby World Cup quarter-final a month ago, after topping their pool with famous victories over Ireland and Scotland.
 That run to the last eight also saw Japan temporarily reach an all-time high of sixth on the world rankings.